MaxBittker/MaxBittker.github.io/src/pages/river-notes/index.md

 ![](Pasted image 20230919155849.png)

 People took this job seriously!
 Similar to the art of a good radio jockey - hunting for deep cuts, balancing ingredients, and managing pacing.
-It's been nice to see this style of playful curation alive and well on instagram accounts like these:
+This style of playful curation is alive and well on the internet, for instance on instagram accounts like these:
 [@massive.archive](https://www.instagram.com/massive.archive/),
 [@markrothko](https://www.instagram.com/markrothko/),
 [@dusttodigital](https://www.instagram.com/dusttodigital),